Teals53/hayday-bot/README.md

 ### Step 1: Initial Setup
 1. Run `install.bat` to install dependencies
-2. Ensure your device/emulator is set to 640x480 resolution
+2. Ensure your device/emulator is set to 640x480 120 DPI resolution
-3. Enable USB debugging on your device
+3. Enable root on your device

 ### Step 2: Connect Device
 1. Open the bot with `start.bat`